Vietnam: Science and technology

 According to the UNESCO Institute for Statistics, Vietnam devoted 0.19% of its GDP to science research and development in 2011.
-Vietnam was ranked 44th in the Global Innovation Index in 2021, it has increased its ranking considerably since 2012, where it was ranked 76th.
+Vietnam was ranked 44th in the Global Innovation Index in 2025.
+It has increased its ranking considerably since 2012, when it was ranked 76th.
 Between 2005 and 2014, the number of Vietnamese scientific publications recorded in Thomson Reuters' Web of Science increased at a rate well above the average for Southeast Asia, albeit from a modest starting point.
-Publications focus mainly on life sciences (22%), physics (13%) and engineering (13%), which is consistent with recent advances in the production of diagnostic equipment and shipbuilding.
-Almost 77% of all papers published between 2008 and 2014 had at least one international co-author.
-The autonomy which Vietnamese research centres have enjoyed since the mid-1990s has enabled many of them to operate as quasi-private organisations, providing services such as consulting and technology development.
-Some have 'spun off' from the larger institutions to form their own semi-private enterprises, fostering the transfer of public sector science and technology personnel to these semi-private establishments.
-One comparatively new university, the Tôn Đức Thắng University which was built in 1997, has already set up 13 centres for technology transfer and services that together produce 15% of university revenue.
-Many of these research centres serve as valuable intermediaries bridging public research institutions, universities, and firms.
+Publications focus mainly on life sciences (22%), physics (13%), and engineering (13%), which is consistent with recent advances in the production of diagnostic equipment and shipbuilding.

 Tourism

 Tourism is an important element of economic activity in the nation, contributing 7.5% of the total GDP.
-Vietnam hosted roughly 13 million tourists in 2017, an increase of 29.1% over the previous year, making it one of the fastest growing tourist destinations in the world.
+Vietnam hosted roughly 13 million tourists in 2017, an increase of 29.1% over the previous year, making it one of the fastest-growing tourist destinations in the world.
 The vast majority of the tourists in the country, some 9.7 million, came from Asia; namely China (4 million), South Korea (2.6 million), and Japan (798,119).
 Vietnam also attracts large numbers of visitors from Europe, with almost 1.9 million visitors in 2017; most European visitors came from Russia (574,164), followed by the United Kingdom (283,537), France (255,396), and Germany (199,872).
 Other significant international arrivals by nationality include the United States (614,117) and Australia (370,438).

-The most visited destinations in Vietnam is the largest city, Ho Chi Minh City, with over 5.8 million international arrivals, followed by Hanoi with 4.6 million and Hạ Long, including Hạ Long Bay with 4.4 million arrivals.
-All three are ranked in the top 100 most visited cities in the world.
+The most visited destinations in Vietnam are the largest city, Ho Chi Minh City, with over 5.8 million international arrivals, followed by Hanoi with 4.6 million and Hạ Long, including Hạ Long Bay with 4.4 million arrivals.
+All three are ranked in the top 100 most-visited cities in the world.
 Vietnam is home to eight UNESCO World Heritage Sites.
 In 2018, Travel + Leisure ranked Hội An as one of the world's top 15 best destinations to visit.